 Answer From Tatnai Burnett, M.D.

 The cancer antigen 125 (CA 125) blood test generally isn't recommended if you have an average risk of ovarian cancer.

 Sometimes ovarian cancer causes a higher level of CA 125 in the blood.
 But that doesn't happen in everyone with ovarian cancer.
 Having a high level of CA 125 doesn't mean that you have ovarian cancer.

 Many other conditions can raise your CA 125 level, including:

 - Pelvic inflammatory disease

 - Uterine fibroids

-For these reasons, doctors don't recommend CA 125 testing in women with an average risk of ovarian cancer.
+For these reasons, health care providers don't recommend CA 125 testing in those with an average risk of ovarian cancer.

-If you're concerned about your risk of ovarian cancer, ask your doctor about your screening options and ways to reduce your risk.
+If you're concerned about your risk of ovarian cancer, ask your provider about screening options and ways to lower your risk.